tomarmayankk/Doc-it-react-app/README.md

 Draggable Documents: Users can grab and move document cards within the interface.
 Animated Transitions: Framer Motion is utilized to create animated transitions during drag-and-drop actions, enhancing the overall user experience.
+<h2>Contribution</h2>
+Feel free to contribute to the project by submitting issues or creating pull requests.
+Follow the established coding conventions and guidelines outlined in the project.